bottletechltd/react-marzipano/README.md

 WARNING: This library is in early-alpha.
 Things may not work as expected, APIs may change with each new release.
 You have been warned.

-An (in-progress) library for wrapping Marzipano for usage within React.
+An (in-progress) library for wrapping Marzipano (https://www.marzipano.net/) for usage within React.

 Generally speaking, parameters for the API are the same as those for similar functions within the Marzipano API.

+## Contributing

+Feel free to submit issues for bug reports or pull requests if you want to directly contribute!

+Make sure your code passes the existing eslint checks and the stories within storybook look correct before submitting pull requests, however!

 ## Example usage of One Scene (API in-progress, may be changed in the future)